ROAMr 108 (Factory Seconds)

 Note: At G3 we have some of the highest production standards.
 Occasionally we receive a product with a small cosmetic blemish that doesn't impact performance.
 This type of blemish may be a small scratch or discoloration.
 It's typically something that you wouldn't even notice after a few days of wear and tear.
+Or the internal magnets are misaligned.
 This is reflected in the reduced price.
 Please note we cannot catalogue each issue with each product.
 Also we will offer a full warranty around the product's performance but will not do returns/exchanges pertaining to the cosmetic blemish.

 This freeride focused ski has a longer early rise and a longer turn radius than the ROAMr 100 and is perfect for that skier spending 70% of their time in the backcountry and 30% at the resort.
 Updated with magnetic contact points speed up bootpack transitions